Contact

 To better illustrate the policies currently in place or being proposed at the European Union level related to product sustainability and Digital Product Passports.
 The below lists several relevant items that largely all fall under the broader Circular Economy Action Plan (CEAP).

-• Ecodesign for Sustainable Products Regulation (ESPR): This is currently in the proposal stage that was published in March 2022 and is a key tenant of the CEAP.
+• Ecodesign for Sustainable Products Regulation (ESPR): The ESPR came into force on 18th July 2024.
 This regulation is focussed on improving the overall circularity and both energy and environmental sustainability performance of products.
-This framework will set guidelines and benchmarks on multiple components including product durability, reusability, resource efficiency and carbon footprints.
-As per the regulation proposal, the key mechanism for capturing and sharing this data is a Digital Product Passport solution that will provide multiple stakeholders with a detailed breakdown of the products’ sustainability credentials.
+This framework sets guidelines and benchmarks on multiple components including product durability, reusability, resource efficiency and carbon footprints.
+The key mechanism for capturing and sharing this data is a Digital Product Passport solution that will provide multiple stakeholders with a detailed breakdown of the products’ sustainability credentials.

 • EU Strategy for Sustainable and Circular Textiles: This is in the implementation stage as of March 2022 and is another key area of the CEAP.
 This regulation is focussed on improving the overall circularity of textiles found in clothing, buildings and vehicles among others.
 The key goal is to essentially improve the longevity and durability of textiles and to increase the ease of repair and recycling.
 There is a heavy consumer/end-user aspect embedded into this legislation that enables them to verify the ‘green claims’ of the companies they are purchasing textile products from.
 As per the official regulation, Digital Product Passports will be utilised as the key solution for enabling this mechanism and goal achievement.